-The Game On program and the Game On Symposium supports sector building and sustainability of the local game making industry through strengthening community networks and fostering recognition of our local game making industry.
+The Game On program and the Game On festival supports sector building and sustainability of the local game making industry through strengthening community networks and fostering recognition of our local game making industry.

 Past GO423 Symposia